12 Best medium format cameras: (2023 Guide & Reviews)

 Cons

-• Screen articulation limited to one axis.
+• Screen articulation is limited to one axis.

 • Autofocus doesn’t compete with 35mm cameras.